karan-kapoor90/portfolYOU/_posts/2019-10-06-Diffmerge-setup.md

 </div>

-2. Next thing you create a new branch to create a search feature.
-Make some code changes and commit them.
+Next thing you create a new branch to create a search feature.
+Make some code changes, stage them and commit them (just like excellent developers do :) ).

-    ```bash
-    $ git checkout -b searchBranch
-    # You create the super awesome search functionality, the next best thing to google perhaps?
-    $ git add .
-    $ git commit -m "search 0.1"
-    ```

 <div class="mermaid">